RapHei/Facets-of-specialization/README.md

 For *targeted specialization*, *focus*, and *novelty*, we used theses' topic loads (`Theta_Repo.RData`).
 *Consistency* measures the closeness of a student's publications to their dissertation, so we use `Theta_Repo.RData` and `Theta_WoS_Repo.RData`.

-Once all metrics are constructed, we can merge them using `Repo_CreateMainDF.R` to derive the final event-history dataset.
+Once all metrics are ready, we can merge them using `Repo_CreateMainDF.R` to derive the final event-history dataset.

-The main results (Table 3) and Figures 4-6 are then calculated with `Stata`.
-The necessary code is also included in this repo.
+The main results of the paper (Table 3) and Figures 5 and 6 are then calculated with `Stata`.
+The necessary code is included in this repo under "Code/Stata".
+Figure 4 uses output from `Stata` (coefficients, SE, pvalues), but is produced by `ggplot`.

-To reconstruct Figure 2 and 3, please refer to `Repo_Fig2_Networks.R` and `Repo_Fig3_Trends`, respectively.
-For the latter, you need
+Furthermore, please refer to `Repo_Fig2_Networks.R` and `Repo_Fig3_Trends.R`, respectively, to reconstruct Figures 2 and 3.
+For the latter, you need `` as input.

-*